 You clearly need to find someone you trust, but it’s just as important that you get on well!
 Over the coming months and years, you’ll likely spend more time with this person than your own family, so a good personality fit and relationship is essential.
 Remember: you’re looking for an expert with strong opinions and bold insights on how to do things better, but who can also help you build a culture where everybody feels included.

-The complexity outlined above is one of the most common reasons non-technical founders work with agencies or partner with a Venture Builder like Founder + Lightning.
-If you would like to find out more about how we work and the ways in which our model protects you from the dangers mentioned above, book a call here.
+The complexity outlined above is one of the most common reasons non-technical Founders work with agencies or partner with a Venture Builder like Founder + Lightning.
+If you would like to find out more about how we work and the ways in which our model protects you from the dangers mentioned above, get in touch today.